Grudziądz: Sport

 Grudziądz has two professional sports teams.
-The largest following has the popular speedway team GKM Grudziądz, which competes in the Ekstraliga (Poland's top division), whereas the local football team Olimpia Grudziądz has a slightly more modest following, playing in the lower leagues (as of 2022).
+The largest following has the popular speedway team GKM Grudziądz, who race at the Grudziądz Speedway Stadium and compete in the Ekstraliga (Poland's top division), whereas the local football team Olimpia Grudziądz has a slightly more modest following, playing in the lower leagues (as of 2025).
 GKS Olimpia Grudziądz is also a multi-sports club with athletics and judo sections.

+One of the key elements of the city’s sports infrastructure is the Bronisław Malinowski Central Stadium, also referred to as the Grudziądz Municipal Stadium.
+It serves as the home ground of the local football club, Olimpia Grudziądz, and provides facilities not only for professional matches but also for community events and youth training.
+The stadium plays an important role in promoting physical activity and strengthening the city’s identity through sport.